cashubtc/awesome-cashu/README.md

 - [cashu_dart](https://github.com/ryzizub/cashu_dart) is one Library for Cashu wallets written in Dart
 - [Cashu-dart](https://github.com/0xchat-app/cashu-dart) is another Library that allows developers to integrate Cashu easily into apps

+## Tools
+- [Cashu decoder](https://github.com/nostrapps/cashu/) is a [web decoder](https://nostrapps.github.io/cashu) for Cashu tokens
+- [Numbnoot](https://numbnoot.gandlaf.com) is a simulator for the Blind Diffie-Hellman Key Exchange scheme in used in Cashu

 ## Projects

+### X-Cashu

 - [Proxnut](https://github.com/gandlafbtc/proxnut)  forwards requests only if they have a valid cashu token attached to the X-Cashu header.
 - [ChatNut](https://chatnut.sparkpay.pt/) is a privacy-preserving Chat application for large language models (LLMs) that users pay-per-request with an integrated Cashu wallet without having to create accounts.
+- [X-Cashu](https://github.com/callebtc/xcashu) is a work-in-progress project that aims to create a 402 Payment Required scheme to monetize REST API access by using ecash in HTTP headers.

+### Various nutcases

 - [Nutband](https://github.com/jooray/nutband) aims to use Cashu payments over long range radio and other mesh networks using Reticulum and LXMF.
 - [Mint index](https://mintindex.gandlaf.com/) An index to find Cashu mints ([GitHub](https://github.com/gandlafbtc/mintindex))
-- This [Cashu faucet](https://www.gandlaf.com/faucet/anarchy) allows you to deposit and withdraw Cashu tokens from a web interface.
+- [Cashu faucet](https://www.gandlaf.com/faucet/anarchy) allows you to deposit and withdraw Cashu tokens from a web interface.
 Read the code [here](https://github.com/gandlafbtc/cashu-faucet).
-- The [Redeem](https://redeem.cashu.me/) webtool allows you to redeem any Cashu token directly onto your Lightning wallet without having to receive it in a Cashu wallet [GitHub](https://github.com/cashubtc/cashu-redeem).
+- [Redeem](https://redeem.cashu.me/) webtool allows you to redeem any Cashu token directly onto your Lightning wallet without having to receive it in a Cashu wallet [GitHub](https://github.com/cashubtc/cashu-redeem).
-- [X-Cashu](https://github.com/callebtc/xcashu) is a work-in-progress project that aims to create a 402 Payment Required scheme to monetize REST API access by using ecash in HTTP headers.
 - [Spacenut](https://spacenut.nutstash.app) The sickest Cashu-enabled game you've ever played ([GitHub](https://github.com/gandlafbtc/spacenut))
 - [Nutminer](https://nutminer.semisol.dev/) is a proof of work based Cashu faucet that releases a constant rate of Cashu tokens ([Repo](https://git.semisol.dev/shit-code-v2/nutminer.git)).
 - [CashuProjects](https://github.com/CashuProjects) is collection of TypeScript projects
-- [Numbnoot](https://numbnoot.gandlaf.com) is a simulator for the Blind Diffie-Hellman Key Exchange scheme in used in Cashu
 - [SatsContactBot](https://github.com/massmux/SatsContact) is a Telegram bot that converts Lightning Zaps/Tips in Cashu Ecash sent to you via a Telegram message
 - [npub.cash](https://npub.cash) is a Lightning-Address powered by eCash and nostr.
 The npub.cash implementation is based on [Cashu-Address](https://github.com/lightning-digital-entertainment/cashu-address)